-NCQA Choses New Mexico Coalition for Healthcare Value to Provide Healthcare Input
+NCQA Chooses New Mexico Coalition for Healthcare Value to Provide Healthcare Input

 The National Committee for Quality Assurance (NCQA) has chosen New Mexico Coalition for Healthcare Value (NMCHCV) as one of four national business health coalitions in the country to provide valuable input as NCQA explores changes to its flagship product which is Health Plan Accreditation (HPA).